usgs/wdfn-blog/content/api_catalog.md

 <h3> Getting Started </h3>

-**Read our [documentation for this API](https://labs.waterdata.usgs.gov/about-graph-image-api/).**  Or simply paste the following fragment into your HTML, and modify the reasonably self-explanatory arguments as needed ([the result will look like this](https://labs.waterdata.usgs.gov/api/graph-images/monitoring-location/09380000/?parameterCode=00060&width=640&title=true&period=P14D)):
+**Read our [documentation for this API](https://labs.waterdata.usgs.gov/about-graph-image-api/).**  Or simply paste the following fragment into your HTML, and modify the reasonably self-explanatory URL paramaters to the right of the ```?``` as needed ([the result will look like this](https://labs.waterdata.usgs.gov/api/graph-images/monitoring-location/09380000/?parameterCode=00060&width=640&title=true&period=P14D)):

 > ```<img src="https://labs.waterdata.usgs.gov/api/graph-images/monitoring-location/09380000/?parameterCode=00060&width=640&title=true&period=P14D" alt="Hydrograph of recent 14 days of 00060 streamflow at 09380000" >```